ygoe/NetRevisionTask/README.md

 ## VCS providers

 Git (for Windows) CLI must be installed using the setup for Windows or in one of %ProgramFiles*%\\Git* or in the PATH environment variable.
-The revision number is provided by counting revisions with the --first-parent option in the current branch.
-This is a stable value for the master branch if merges from other branches are done the correct way (always merge temporary branches into master, not reverse).
+The revision number is provided by counting revisions with the `--first-parent` option in the current branch.
+This is a stable value for the master branch if merges from other branches are done the correct way (always merge temporary/work/feature branches into master, not reverse).

 SVN CLI (svn and svnversion) must be available on the system.
-This is included in the “CLI” option of TortoiseSVN.
+This is included in the “CLI” option of the TortoiseSVN setup.
 Other locations are considered (see source code).

 ## License